apache/fury/javascript/README.md

 ## Packages

 ### fury
-Implement the protocol of fury, generate javascript code runtime, to make sure that all the code could be jit by v8 efficiently
+Implement the protocol of fury, generate javascript code at runtime to make sure that all the code could be jit by v8 efficiently

 ### hps
 Nodejs high-performance suite, ensuring that your Node.js version is 20 or later.